kdonavin/sql_guide/SQL.md

 The following notes are *A programming language designed to manage data stored in relational databases.* SQL is a *declarative* language (vs. *imperative*).
-That is, one tells SQL what one wants, not how to get it.
+That is, the user tells SQL what they want, not how to get it.

 Table of Contents